 This video is great for younger kids!
 The likable main character, Sid, clearly explains how to use a ruler and furthers this concept by exploring how to measure really big stuff – like a blue whale!
 It does a great job of answering questions regarding why measurement is useful and the many purposes for learning how to measure.

 Introduction to Non-Standard Measurement for Kids: Using Paper Clips to Measure (1:30)

 This video is on the shorter side but I love it because it really engages kids by asking them questions – a great place to press pause and engage in a class discussion.
 The idea of non-standard measurement is made simple in this brief but effective video!

 The Measurements Song (3:19)

 You can’t go wrong with this video that offers tons of examples of different types of measurements.
 I always find that kids struggle to understand how measurements are related – like that 3 feet equals 1 meter.
 With a soothing tune and clear graphics, this video will really enhance your students understanding of this concept.
 It covers all kinds of measurement – length, weight, and volume.

-Other Measurement Resources
+1st Grade Measurement Resources

 If you found this post helpful and would like to save it for future reference, feel free to use the image below to pin to your Pinterest board.